poult-lab/daily-word/english_words_ learning.md

 06.convene [kənˈviːn]

-[verb] to convene a meeting./Jeju Island, a popular holiday destination in Korea, plans to convene discussions on Friday involving officials from the Jeju Tourism Organization, tourism associations, and police units in order to enhance the island’s capacity to accommodate Chinese group tourists.
+[verb] to convene a meeting./Jeju Island, a popular holiday destination in Korea, plans to convene discussions on Friday involving officials from the Jeju Tourism Organization, tourism associations, and police units in order to enhance the island’s capacity to accommodate Chinese group tourists./In June 1993, the late Chairman Lee Kun-hee convened 200 executives in Frankfurt, Germany, and made a bold statement: “If we do not change in this era of globalization, we will forever remain second- or third-rate.
+Change everything except for your wife and children.”

 "to arrange for people to come together for a formal meeting"